Applying Materials w/ Lambert

 Open this file in Photoshop.

-Create a fill layer in black underneath the UV layer.
+Create a color fill layer underneath the UV layer.

 Select your Object and add a new Lambert

-Select the Object, Go to the Rendering Tap above your view port and click on the 3D Paint tool
+Select the Object, Go to the Rendering Tab above your view port and click on the 3D Paint tool

 Double Click the tool to open its settings.

-Go to File Textures > Under Attribute to Paint choose Color
+Go to File Textures > Attribute to Paint choose Color

 Click on Assign/Edit Textures – Increase the pixel dimensions and choose a file type